Dr Jagjit Singh Srai

 Leadership roles in international policy forums and knowledge exchange

-- Member of the World Economic Forum Council on the Future of Production (2016–18) representing UK input into the future opportunities from 4th industrial revolution technologies, and their implications on manufacturing globalisation, national economies and society.
+- Co-chair of the World Economic Forum Council on the Future of Advanced Manufacturing Production and exploring opportunities from 4th industrial revolution technologies, and their implications on manufacturing globalisation, national economies and society.

-- OECD Expert input to United Nations Industrial Development Organisation (UNIDO), specifically on Manufacturing Value Chains (2013), Non-Equity Partnerships (2015), and inward investments in the Digital Economy (2017).
+- Expert input to UNCTAD Annual Investment reports, specifically on Manufacturing Value Chains (2013), Non-Equity Partnerships (2015), and inward investments in the Digital Economy (2017).

-- Steering Team member of the University’s Interdisciplinary Research Centre in Global Food Security focusing on interdisciplinary programme development and international collaboration on resource efficient food supply chains.
+- Co-chair of the University’s Interdisciplinary Research Centre in Global Food Security focusing on interdisciplinary programme development and international collaboration on resource efficient food supply chains.